 - In a food processor or blender that you can pulse, pour in quinoa, flax, chia, pineapple, white chocolate chips, and macadamia nuts.
 Begin pulsing until the ingredients begin to combine.

-- Pour in honey, almond butter, and protein powder paste, and continue pulsing the mixture.
+- Pour in agave, almond butter, and protein powder paste, and continue pulsing the mixture.
 Continue pulsing until everything has come together and can be shaped.

 - On a cookie sheet lined with parchment paper, begin rolling out golf-ball-sized bites with the mixture.
 After each has been rolled into a ball, dip it into your Greek yogurt, coating evenly, and place on the sheet.
 Sprinkle shredded coconut on the top of the bite, and move on to rolling and coating the remainder of the mixture.